 A hotel near the opera house puts you at the edge of the old town and within a short walk of Stephansdom cathedral, the pedestrianised centre (with its broad historical streets and architectural delights), and Karlsplatz square with the Karlskirche church.

+Traditional cafés and coffee houses nearby include the popular Café Sacher (mentioned above) and Café Mozart.
 Also consider popping down Kärntner Straße to Sluka, which has a quite wonderful Jugendstil interior to go with your cake and coffee.
 One of my favourites.

-Two nearby alternatives for extending your musical experience are:
+Finally, two nearby alternatives for extending your musical experience are:

-- House of Music: a museum of sound which also has rooms dedicated to composers claimed by the Viennese as one of their own, like Beethoven, Mozart and Mahler.
+- House of Music: a museum of sound which also has rooms dedicated to composers claimed by the Viennese as one of their own, like Beethoven, Mozart and Mahler

-- The Musikverein: a short walk from one of the world’s greatest opera houses is one of the world’s greatest classical concert venues, which the Wiener Philharmoniker call home.
+- The Musikverein: a short walk from one of the world’s greatest opera houses is one of the world’s greatest classical concert venues, which the Wiener Philharmoniker call home

 How to get there